Flora-King/Mildew_Detection_pjkt/README.md

 You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
 This API key is unique and private to you, so do not share it.
 If you accidentally make it public then you can create a new one with _Regenerate API Key_.

 ## Dataset Content

-* The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
-We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.
-* The dataset contains +4 thousand images taken from the client's crop fields.
+* The dataset contains 4208 images taken from  Farmy & Foods's crop fields.
 The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.
 The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.
+* The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).

 ## Business Requirements